 Personal Injury Settlements, Public Benefits and Disabled Individuals Video

-Therefore, checks from the defendant should be made payable directly to the trustee of the special needs trust.
+Therefore, checks from the defendant should (ideally) be made payable directly to the trustee of the special needs trust for inclusion therein.
 Payments from a structured settlement should also be made payable directly to the trustee of the special needs trust.
-Constructive receipt by the beneficiary or his/her agent, i.e., the personal injury attorney, can cause a loss of public benefits because the SSI income and resource rules have been violated, if the funds are held by the personal injury attorney for a long period of time.
+Constructive receipt by the beneficiary or his/her agent, i.e., the personal injury attorney, may cause a loss of public benefits because the SSI income and resource rules have been violated, if the funds are held by the personal injury attorney for a long period of time.
 If the funds are disbursed by the personal injury attorney in the month received, there is an overpayment of one month and SSI would have to be repaid.

-Involved in a lawsuit where the plaintiff is a disabled person receiving or possibly receiving public benefits in the future?
+Involved in a lawsuit where the plaintiff is a person with a disability receiving or possibly receiving public benefits in the future?
 Are you a plaintiff’s personal injury attorney?
 If so and you have questions about whether a Special Needs Trust is the right trust for you or your client, then call my office today.